 “With this type of project, there are two distinct clients—the property owner and the future residents," said Beth.
 “Both benefit from our ability to put ourselves in their shoes and deliver what they want—a well-constructed building that provides a positive experience for residents with exceptional layouts, quality finishes and engaging public spaces and amenities."

 For the past seven years, Beth has served on the Industry Advisory Council at Iowa State University for Construction Engineering advising on curriculum and industry trends.
 Not surprisingly, she was the first-ever female council member.
 Beth is also either a current or past member of the Design-Build Institute of America, Associated General Contractors of Minnesota and U.S. Green Building Council.
 She's active on multiple internal committees focused on Client Experience, Learning and Development, Organizational Unity and College Recruiting.
 In addition to her Construction Engineering degree, she holds Professional Engineer (PE) and LEED AP accreditations.

 We’re proud to launch a series of profiles featuring the experts who deliver value to our clients and partners.
 In conjunction with International Women’s Day, we’re featuring four women leaders.
-Check our previous profiles, including Jennifer Koehler, Margaret Knowlton and Devon Coffey.
+Check our previous profiles, including Jennifer Koehler and Margaret Knowlton.